Learn about actual and potential costs

 How risky is the supply chain?

 The supply chain for medical tissue closures displays a moderate level of risk.
 While risk from raw material suppliers is moderate to high, buyers face low risk from industrial machinery and equipment suppliers.
-Because these purchases are considered capital investments rather than recurring purchases, they do not pose a significant risk to...
+Because these purchases are considered capital investments rather than recurring purchases, they do not pose a significant...
 Subscribe to learn more.